Check repository integrity

 git remote add origin <your-remote-url>

-# Fetch all data from remote
+# Fetch all data and restore your branch

 git fetch origin

-# Clone repository to a new location
+# Clone the repository to a new location

 git clone <your-remote-url> repo-fresh